NREL/OpenStudio-user-documentation/docs/reference/command_line_interface.md

 # Loading Custom Gems

 Developers commonly need to be able to override the version of a gem embedded in the OpenStudio CLI with one that they are working on.
 Additionally, measure writers may wish to use gems that are not distributed with the OpenStudio CLI.
 Neither of these use cases are an issue when using system ruby as the OpenStudio SDK ruby bindings (i.e. `openstudio.rb`) do not have embedded gems, bundler can be used to specify gem versions in this case.
 When using the CLI there are two ways to override an embedded gem or provide access to another gem.
 The first is to use the `--include` switch to add the directory containing the primary gem file (e.g. the directory containing `openstudio-standards.rb`) to the ruby load path.
-The second is to install the gem to your system location, then use the `--gem_path` switch to include this location (e.g. `C:\ruby-2.2.4-x64-mingw32\lib\ruby\gems\2.2.0\`).
+The second is to install the gem to your system location, then use the `--gem_path` switch to include this location (e.g. `C:\ruby-2.7.2-x64-mingw32\lib\ruby\gems\2.7.0\`).
 Note that the gem path directory should have `specifications`, `gems`, and other subdirectories in it.
 Also, note that when using this second approach, a system gem will only override the embedded gem if the version is equal or greater to the embedded gem and the major version is the same.
 It can be useful to use the `--verbose` and `-e` switches to print some information that can verify the correct version of the gem is being loaded:

 ```
 openstudio --verbose -I \openstudio-standards\openstudio-standards\lib\ -e "require 'openstudio-standards'" -e "puts OpenstudioStandards::VERSION"
 ```

 ```
-openstudio --verbose --gem_path C:\ruby-2.2.4-x64-mingw32\lib\ruby\gems\2.2.0\ -e "require 'openstudio-standards'" -e "puts OpenstudioStandards::VERSION"
+openstudio --verbose --gem_path C:\ruby-2.7.2-x64-mingw32\lib\ruby\gems\2.7.0\ -e "require 'openstudio-standards'" -e "puts OpenstudioStandards::VERSION"
 ```

 # Using the Ruby bindings instead

 The OpenStudio CLI is suggested for most users.
 However, there are some cases where the OpenStudio Ruby bindings can be used directly.
 The OpenStudio CLI has a Ruby interpreter built directly into it.
-To use the OpenStudio Ruby bindings you must install a Ruby interpreter manually, the version of Ruby installed must match the version the OpenStudio Ruby bindings were built against as described in the [OpenStudio Version Compatibility Matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-Version-Compatibility-Matrix).
+To use the OpenStudio Ruby bindings you must install a Ruby interpreter manually, the version of Ruby installed must match the version the OpenStudio Ruby bindings were built against as described in the [OpenStudio Version Compatibility Matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-SDK-Version-Compatibility-Matrix).
 Compatible Ruby versions can be downloaded (for Windows)[https://rubyinstaller.org/downloads/archives/] and (for Mac)[http://rvm.io/].
-Ruby can be installed on Ubunutu using `apt-get install ruby2.2`.
+Ruby 2.7.0 can be installed on Ubunutu 20.04 using `apt-get install ruby`.

 *Ruby gems with native MinGW extensions (the default on Windows) are not compatible with the OpenStudio CLI which is built against the MSWin Ruby runtime.
 These gems can only be used with the OpenStudio Ruby bindings using the MinGW Ruby runtime.*